Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Protecting confidential information

-• Managing security risk
+• Managing security risks

-Transparency and Notification
+Transparency and Employee Notification

 In many jurisdictions, employers must notify employees before conducting certain types of surveillance.
-This may involve:

 • Written notice